-Even if you don’t trade online, it’s a legal requirement to publish certain company information on your website.
+Even if you don’t trade online, it’s a legal requirement to publish on your website, certain information.

 These EU regulations were brought in to boost consumer confidence.
-Publish too much personal information online, however, and there may be other unforeseen repercussions.
+Publish too much personal information online, however, and you leave yourself open to being targeted by fraudsters.

 This guide states what information is absolutely necessary.

 Your website must make easily and permanently accessible the following information.

 - Company name

 The service provider, which may differ from the trading name e.g. “XYZ.com is the trading name of XYZ Enterprises Limited”.

 - Geographic address of the service provider.

 - VAT number if VAT registered, even if the site does not include online transactions.